QFuLab/MaskDamageReads/README.md

                         Mode selection: normal or low_coverage (Default: normal; see README for details) --extract-damaged     Flag to extract damaged reads (Default: False) --output-masked-position
-                        Flag to output the coordinates of each N this script added into a bed file (Default: False)
+                        Flag to output the coordinates of each N that this script added into a bed file (Default: False)
 ```

 ## Example

-* Masking 5 bps from the 5'' and 3'' end in a single-strand library BAM file:
+* Masking 5 bps from the 5' and 3' ends in a single-strand library BAM file:

   `python ./MaskDamageReads.py -i SS.bam -t 5 -l SS -o SS.masked.t5.bam`

   ![Masked SS BAM](/fig/SS.mask.png "SS BAM before and after masking")

-* Masking 1 bp from the 5'' end and 2 bps from the 3'' end in a double-strand library BAM file:
+* Masking 1 bp from the 5' end and 2 bps from the 3' end in a double-strand library BAM file:

   `python ./MaskDamageReads.py -i DS.bam -t 1,2 -l DS -o DS.masked.t1-2.bam`

   ![Masked DS BAM](/fig/DS.mask.png "DS BAM before and after masking")

-* Extracting reads with damaged 1st base from the 5'' end in a double-strand library BAM file:
+* Extracting reads with damaged 1st base from the 5' end in a double-strand library BAM file:

   `python ./MaskDamageReads.py -i DS.bam -t 1,0 -l DS -o DS.extracted.t1-0.bam --extract-damaged`